 - If you’re trying an elimination diet with your child using Neocate, do not introduce any other formula or foods until directed by your doctor or dietitian.

-My baby’s bowel movements have changed since beginning Neocate.
+My baby’s bowel movements have changed since starting Neocate.
 Is this normal?